Melendez1209/Android-study/README.md

 ## But when you finish studying these carefully, you will come back and thank me（Support it）

-Of course, now that you have started Android, this warehouse can also be a close assistant for you, making your Python Programming simpler and faster.
+Of course, now that you have started Android, this warehouse can also be a close assistant for you, making your Android Programming simpler and faster.
 I hope you can also join the ranks of contributors to this warehouse.
-Let's learn Python together, improve this warehouse and make progress together!
+Let's learn Android together, improve this warehouse and make progress together!

 ![7298f99ec9b24b6da63d98ee3ab7602]( https://user-images.githubusercontent.com/92637479/169689274-517b7914-7275-40b6-b725-aa76235f67e5.jpg )